mamun060/Advanced-JavaScript-and-OOP-/execution-context/readme.md

 let     → hoisted (TDZ until declaration line) const   → hoisted (TDZ until declaration line)
 ```
+---
+### 3. What does “automatic hoisting” mean?
+JS Engine Phase 1: Creation Phase

+It reads your whole code (before executing it)

+Builds Global Execution Context or Function Execution Context

+Creates a memory space for all variables & functions

+During this phase:

+1. Function declarations: Stored fully (you can call them before writing them)

+2. var: Created and initialized to undefined

+3. let / const: Created but not initialized
+👉 This “uninitialized time window” is the Temporal Dead Zone (TDZ)
+---

 ### visual example
 ## 1. Memory Allocation Phase